Mpox Vaccination in Baltimore City

 Where to get MPox Vaccine in Baltimore City

-Last updated: March 1, 2023
+Last updated: June 14th, 2023

-Baltimore City Health Department MPox Vaccine Appointments
+Baltimore City Health Department (BCHD) MPox Vaccine Appointments

 Clinical Partners

 The following clinics in Baltimore City have partnered with Baltimore City Health Department and are distributing JYNNEOS vaccine.
 At this time, they are providing vaccine to eligible patients enrolled in their clinics.
-If you have a provider at these clinics, please call them to inquire about MPX vaccine.
+If you have a provider at these clinics, please call them to inquire about Mpox vaccine.

 Clinical Partner